eaglezoli/obsidian/10. Bilateral/Research Log.md

 	- Double check
 		- LOESS curve – should be more curved?
 		- Boxplot – why are both channels the same?
-			- Do with specific FR and HRs, don't forget to set as one wavelength as well!
+			- Filtering with specific FR and HRs, and one wavelength helped!
 				- Worked!

 - **Cross Correlation**